 Conclusion

-This article has provided an overview of the most important and fundamental elements of the occasion of Nikah (marriage).
+This article has provided an overview of the most important and fundamental elements of the occasion of Nikah ceremony (marriage).
 Lets be clear, many communities have their own traditions and perhaps different ways of doing things, which you will learn of as you go about your planning.
 So be flexible to include a few traditions as well as long as they are not extravagant or against the shariah.
 Do not forget that relatives will prove to be a mind of information and of great help to you at this exciting, yet busy, time so always engage with them over the planning stages.

 Hope this makes sense and if I missed anything out then please do let me know.
 It is probably related to your culture or tradition.
 Please do share with us all what they were.